prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 52 - Rejoinder to the Reply

-Within one month of the servic e of the Reply t he defendant may lodge a Rejoinder to the Reply to the Defence to revocation together with any Reply to the Defence to an Application to amend the patent  pursuant to Rule 43.3 and 55  as well as any Reply to the Defence to the Counterclaim f or infringement pursuant to Rule 56.3, if applicable .
+Within one month of the service of the Reply the defendant may lodge a Rejoinder to the Reply to the Defence to revocation together with any Reply to the Defence to an Application to amend the patent  pursuant to Rule 43.3 and 55  as well as any Reply to the Defence to the Counterclaim f or infringement pursuant to Rule 56.3, if applicable .
 The Rejoinder shall be limited to a response to the matters raised in the Reply.

 ###### Rule 53 - Fee for the Counterclaim for infringement

 The defendant shall pay the fixed fee and, where applicable,  the value based fee for the Counterclaim for infringement in accordance with Part  6.
 Rule 15 and Rule 16.3 to 5 shall apply mutatis mutandis .

 ###### Rule 54 - Examination as to formal requirements and further schedule